- Home

 Inserting a stent

 If the cancer cannot be removed and is pressing on the common bile duct or duodenum, you may need a stent.
 A stent is a small tube made of either plastic or metal.
-It holds the bile duct or duodenum open, letting the bile or food to flow into the bowel again.
+It holds the bile duct or duodenum open, letting the bile or food flow into the bowel again.

 A bile duct stent is also known as a biliary stent.
 It is usually inserted using an endoscope passed through the mouth, stomach and duodenum until it reaches the bile duct.
 You may have this procedure as an outpatient or stay in hospital for 1–2 days.
-Sometimes the stent needs to be inserted directly through the skin and liver into the bile duct.

 Stents near the pancreas

-Podcast for people affected by advanced cancer
+Listen to more episodes from our podcast for people affected by cancer

 View the Cancer Council NSW editorial policy.